Practicing the Vows is one of our 6 Core Practices, ethical living, living from the perspective and reality of Oneness.

 The Vows are a shared commitment open to all practitioners at Zen Garland and practitioners in our Four Paths: Zen Buddhist, Christian Zen, Red Path (Native American) Zen, and Aikido Zen.

 This Community Renewal maintains a 2,500-year tradition within Buddhism that occurred each new moon and full moon when the sangha gathered in various locations to study and renew their vows.
 The two ceremonies we all share are Taking The Zen Garland Vows and Renewing The Zen Garland Vows.

 We celebrate Community Renewal once a month so that those who have taken the vows can renew them, and so that those interested in this Core Practice who have not taken The Vows can join in a discussion of the Vows and become familiar with them.

 ⇒ Ask your teacher about the next possibility to study the Zen Garland Vows or to take part in a Renewal of the Zen Garland Vows Ceremony.

 Service is a way of being.
 We aim to serve the Zen Garland Community and its members and the local community, where there’s a need.
 Service is freely given and understood as an Zen expression of practice.

-⇒ Ask your teacher or Genmitsu about direct needs of the community and its members or other service projects in the area.
+⇒ Ask your teacher about direct needs of the community and its members or other service projects in the area.

 The Zen Garland Three Treasures and Ten Vows